Robert L. Dale: Korean War

 During the Korean War, as a lieutenant (USNR), Dale learned to speak Russian, and was certified as an interpreter.
 Later in his career, Dale would teach the Russian language to scientists while stationed in Antarctica.

 In 1953, Dale was stationed at Naval Air Station North Island San Diego as part of the Heavy Attack Squadron VC-6, where he flew the Savage AJ-1, a three engine plane and the first capable aircraft to deliver the Atom Bomb via aircraft carrier.
-In mid-1953 Dale was transferred to the Naval Air Facility in Atsugi, Japan, where he flew classified missions, practicing bombing runs, Japan acting as a stand-in target.
+In mid-1953 Dale was transferred to the Naval Air Facility in Atsugi, Japan, where he flew nuclear strike missions, practicing bombing runs, Japan acting as a stand-in target.
 Nuclear weapons were not on board during these training missions, however the Savage was equipped with a dummy bomb to simulate the weight.

-In 1955 Dale received a commission with the U.S. "Regular" Navy.
-As Lieutenant Commander, USN.
+In 1955 Dale received a commission with the U.S. Navy as Lieutenant Commander.

 While in the U.S. Navy (1959), Dale received his bachelor's degree from George Washington University graduating cum laude, majoring in geology.
-Count Geza Teleki, ph.D, a Geology professor at the university and Dale's mentor, encouraged him to take part in the U.S. Antarctic Research Program (USARP).
+Géza Teleki, a Geology professor at the university and Dale's mentor, encouraged him to take part in the U.S. Antarctic Research Program (USARP).

-Deep Freeze V and Dale Glacier (1959-1960)
+Deep Freeze V and Dale Glacier (1959–1960)

-As Lieutenant Commander, USN, and part of Antarctic Operation Deep Freeze (1959-1960), Dale was Officer In-Charge of the "wintering-over" Air Development Squadron Six (VX-6) Detachment Alpha at McMurdo Station.
+As Lieutenant Commander, USN, and part of Antarctic Operation Deep Freeze (1959–1960), Dale was Officer In-Charge of the wintering-over Air Development Squadron Six (VX-6) Detachment Alpha at McMurdo Station.
 He was part of a team that flew scientist to remote, unexplored, mountain ranges and ice sheets to collect samples, run experiments and compile scientific data.

-On February 10, 1960, Dale and his crew, evacuated the USARP Victoria Land Traverse (VLT), on Rennick Glacier, and conducted an aerial photographic reconnaissance to Rennick Bay on the coast before returning the VLT team to McMurdo Station.
+On 10 February 1960, Dale and his crew, evacuated the USARP Victoria Land Traverse (VLT), on Rennick Glacier, and conducted an aerial photographic reconnaissance to Rennick Bay on the coast before returning the VLT team to McMurdo Station.

 For Dale's efforts, the Dale Glacier (78°17′S 162°2′E) was named after him by the Advisory Committee on Antarctic Names (US-ACAN) in 1963.

 During Deep Freeze 5, Dale and his VX-6 Squadron carried out the first flight of land-based aircraft from Christchurch New Zealand to Antarctica and carried out the longest logistics flight in Antarctic history, at that point in time.
 Dale and his squadron photo mapped hundreds of thousands of square miles of Antarctica; and developed new, improved techniques in polar navigation.